panchalakshar0687-source/medical-sql-project/report/README.md

 # Project Report

-This folder contains the project report for the Medical SQL Project.
+This folder contains the report for the Medical SQL Project.

 ## File
-- Medical_SQL_Report.docx – Detailed report explaining the dataset, questions, and SQL solutions
+- Medical_SQL_Project_Report.docx – Project report with datasets, questions, and SQL answers

+## Summary
+- The report includes a set of questions based on medical data
+- SQL queries are used to answer each question

+## Insights
+- SQL can be used to connect and analyze medical data from different tables
+- Useful information can be found using joins and basic calculations

-## Description
+## Challenges
-- The report documents the problem statements and analysis
-- Includes explanations of queries and results
+- Understanding how the tables are connected
+- Writing correct SQL queries for some questions